Bailey House – Edisto Island, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Bailey House

 This Edisto Island home known as the Bailey House was built by Judge Sandifer Holmes around 1799 – a prosperous year for planters on lowcountry sea islands.
 Soil and climate produced cotton that could be spun into the finest thread available at the time.
 Sea Island cotton was sought after throughout the world and commanded premium prices.
-Holmes sold the house and property to the Bailey family.
+After a string of ownerships, the house and property were eventually sold to William Bailey, who bought it from the Stevens family.

 The house remained in the Bailey family for many generations, but Adam’s father says it was this grand and sprawling tree that convinced him to buy the property when he had the opportunity in 1984.
 Adam and his wife held their wedding reception under the oak’s canopy in 2003 and are the current proprietors of the Old Post Office Restaurant.

 Bailey House Info